pg2455/sandbox_for_llm_code/README.md

 Fork, clone, and modify as you wish.

-**How I use it?:** This is a minimal environment that I use for my research projects involving LLM code.
+**How I use it?** This is a minimal environment that I use for my research projects involving LLM code.

 ## Quick Start